RealTimeChris/simdjson/doc/basics.md

 ------------------------------

 Though the JSON specification allows for numbers and string values, many engineers choose to integrate the numbers inside strings, e.g., they prefer `{"a":"1.9"}` to`{"a":1.9}`.
-The simdjson library supports parsing valid numbers inside strings which makes it more convenient for people working with those types of documents.
+The simdjson2 library supports parsing valid numbers inside strings which makes it more convenient for people working with those types of documents.
 This feature is supported through three methods: `get_double_in_string`, `get_int64_in_string` and  `get_uint64_in_string`.
 However, it is important to note that these methods are not substitute to the regular
 `get_double`, `get_int64` and `get_uint64`.
 The usage of the `get_*_in_string` methods is solely to parse valid JSON numbers inside strings, and so we expect users to call these methods appropriately.
 In particular, a valid JSON number has no leading and no trailing whitespaces, and the strings `"nan"`, `"1e"` and `"infinity"` will not be accepted as valid